grantjenks/python-sortedcontainers/docs/sortedset.rst

    .. _SortedSet.__iter__:
    .. method:: iter(S)

-      Create an iterator over the set.
+      Return an iterator over the Set.
+Elements are iterated in their sorted order.

+      Iterating the Set while adding or deleting values may raise a `RuntimeError` or fail to iterate over all entries.

       :rtype: iterator